cincodemayo11/git-pusher/README.md

 Step 2: cd into the repo folder

-Step 3: Run the installer (type "sudo ./install" then press "Enter")
+Step 3: Run the installer (type "sudo ./install" then press Enter)

 Step 4: Set your github username as variable "GITUSER"